joshuaskelly/vgio/docs/reference/quake/bsp/bsp29a.rst

 .. _bsp29a.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake/bsp/bsp29a.py

-The :py:mod:`bsp29a` module provides an :py:class:`Bsp` class which derives from :py:class:`ReadWriteFile` and is used to read and write Quake bsp29a data.
+The :py:mod:`bsp29a` module provides an :py:class:`Bsp` class which derives from :py:class:`~vgio._core.ReadWriteFile` and is used to read and write Quake bsp29a data.

 .. autofunction:: is_bspfile